What is the service?

 - Develop life skills, such as parenting, budgeting, managing a household or getting a licence

 - Build connections with whānau and the wider community

 - Strengthen connections to whakapapa and Te Ao Māori

 - Find suitable long-term accommodation in the Bay of Plenty.

 Is this a prison or a corrections facility?

 No, this is not a prison or a corrections facility.
-This will be a supported accommodation service.
+This will be a housing and support service.

 Only people serving community sentences and orders will live at the property.
 Residents will not be detained by Ara Poutama Aotearoa or service provider staff and will be free to come and go, within the restrictions of the house rules and any conditions on their sentences or orders.

 What will typical daily life look like for residents?

 Residents will be responsible for daily shared living activities, such as cooking, shopping for groceries, washing clothes and house cleaning.
 Most residents will be either employed or in training while living at the property, and those that are not will be actively supported to do so.